patellaxya2/dermatouch-codechallenge/README.md

   3. JWT authentication for APIs => DONE

 ## How to run the backend server?
-  Step 1.
-Go to the Backend folder
+  1. Go to the Backend folder
-  Step 2. npm i
+  2. npm i
-  Step 3. npm run dev
+  3. npm run dev

 ## How to run the react native app?
-  Step 1: Go to React_Native_App
+  1. Go to React_Native_App
+  2. Create a .env file and add the BASE_URL env variable, take ref from env.example.
-  Step 2: npm i
+  3. npm i
-  Step 3: npm start
+  4. npm start
-  Step 4: npm run android
+  5. npm run android

-  NOTE: start the backend server before run the react native app
+  NOTE: Start the backend server before running the react native app.